 When the respondent was asked how they were tapered or terminated, the results were surprising, showing a callous disregard of compassion or concern for patient safety.
 Under these circumstances is it any wonder patients no longer trust prescribers.

 Consequences of Forced Tapers and Termination

-Further stoking the flames of resentment and anger were the consequences respondents suffered from a forced taper or termination, with 63.6% reporting an event which added to existing complications or the lose of quality of life.
-29.6% considered suicide seriously enough to write a letter or note to be left behind for family, while 3.8% suffered an event which resulted in hospitalization.
+Further stoking the flames of resentment and anger were the consequences respondents suffered from a forced taper or termination, with 63.6% reporting an event that added to existing complications or the loss of quality of life.
+29.6% considered suicide seriously enough to write a letter or note to be left behind for family, while 3.8% suffered an event that resulted in hospitalization.

 Loss of Employment from a Forced Tapers or Termination

 Respondents were also asked to assess the consequences of a forced taper or termination on their ability to find and maintain employment.
 Only 15.4% responded positively with no impact on their ability to find and maintain work.
 While 10.8% were forced to take lower-paying jobs and 73.8% are no longer employable.
 When compared to the type of medical benefits used by respondents, there is a noticeable increase in the number of individuals now on Medicare and Medicaid as a results of the tactics used in combating the opioid crisis.
 And with most of these in the 51-65 age group, these are individuals with families who should be at their peak earning potential but have been forced out of the job market by current policy.

 Loss of Income from a Forced Tapers or Termination

 When asked to identify the cost of a forced taper or termination that resulted in a loss of employment or a lower-paying job, the results were equally as surprising with 59.7% having a loss in excess of $30K per year, 34.3% with a loss in excess of $50K per year.
 Despite such damage, families have been resilient with most who are married with children maintaining their relationship through these difficulties.